dontfreakout/devproxy-browser-extension/README.md

    - Update the version in `manifest.json` to match the tag
    - Build the extension (create a ZIP file)
    - Create a GitHub release with the ZIP file attached
+   - Sign and publish the extension to the Mozilla Add-ons Store
 5. Download the ZIP file from the GitHub release and upload it to the Chrome Web Store

 ## License